|Rating:||8.3 / 10|

 There are a number of very good reasons to choose this jacket with the most obvious one being the price.
-Even at full price, around $80AUD, this jacket is less than half the price of most brand name high quality jackets on the market.
+Even at full price, around AUD$99.99 RRP, this jacket is much than most brand name high quality jackets on the market.
 Sure it doesn’t have all the features available of dearer jackets but at that price, and often quite a bit less when on sale, this tends to be the jacket I choose when I think I’m likely to rip my good jacket when bushbashing.
 Given the relatively inexpensive price , my first jacket managed to survive 12 years and kept me dry up right up until it failed.
 It kept me dry through South America on the Salkantay Trek, and through Bhutan, in conditions where the word rain just does not do justice for what falls from the sky.
 The name STOWaway means that they pack down into their own pocket.

 So whether you don’t want to spend a lot on a rain jacket or you just want a spare to use in conditions where you are likely to pick up rips and tears and want to protect your expensive upmarket version, the Rainbird STOWaway Waterproof Jacket is a very good option.
 Look at matching this up with the STOWaway unisex Overpants for a complete set.